from a handpicked tutor in LIVE 1-to-1 classes

 How Many Even 3-Digit Numbers are there?

-A 3-digit number can also have two zero's.
-The two zero's should be in the ten's place and the unit's place.
-Some of the examples of 3 digit numbers are 100, 200, 300, 400.
-The only necessary condition is that the zeroes cannot be in the hundredth place.
+A 3-digit number can have two zeros.
+The two zeros should be in the tens place and the units place.
+Some of the examples of 3-digit numbers with two zeros are 100, 200, 300, and 400.
+It should be noted that the hundreds place in a 3-digit number cannot have the number 0 because that will make it a 2-digit number.
+For example, 098 becomes 98.